ASHA's Research Mentoring (ARM) Network: Lessons for Success

 Applicants must complete the online application form, upload several PDF documents through the online application system, and submit the entire application package by the established deadline.
 See the application instructions for details, including deadlines and conference dates.

 There is no registration fee.
 Funds are provided for participant travel, hotel, and meals, in accordance with ASHA travel policies.

 Lessons for Success is supported by a U13 grant from the National Institute on Deafness and Other Communication Disorders (NIDCD) and is co-sponsored by the American Speech-Language-Hearing Association (ASHA) and the American Speech-Language-Hearing Foundation (ASHFoundation).
-It is planned and coordinated by the Research and Scientific Affairs Committee, the Lessons for Success Steering Committee, and ASHA's Academic Affairs and Research Education unit.
+It is planned and coordinated by the Research and Scientific Affairs Committee, the Lessons for Success Steering Committee, and ASHA's Academic Affairs and Research Education team.